wso2-attic/ballerina-integrator/README.md

 ### Create the project structure

 Ballerina is a complete programming language that can have any custom project structure that you require.
-For this example, let's use the following package structure.
+For this example, let's use the following module structure.

 ```
 asynchronous-invocation